 Filing a Wage Protest UB-217

-After examining your Wage Statement UB-107, if you find earnings are missing, have incorrect amounts or wages listed that you did not earn, immediately file a Wage Protest.
-You may be asked to provide your Wage Statement, your Social Security Card, and any proof you have of missing or incorrect wages.
+After examining your Wage Statement UB-107, if you find earnings are missing, have incorrect amounts or wages listed that you did not earn, immediately file a wage protest.
+You also need to include copies of your 2019 W2's (as you are filing in 2020) and any available pay stubs for the first time period listed in "Section E" of your wage statement.
+If more information is needed, you will be notified.
 If you receive benefits based upon wages not earned by you, you will be liable for repayment and possibly face other penalties.

 Wages earned in periods of time that are not within the quarters shown on your Wage Statement have no bearing on your eligibility and therefore should not be included in your wage protest.

-To file a Wage Protest, complete the Wage Protest Form UB-217-C (62 KB DOC) and save or print the document.
-To submit the form:
+To file a Wage Protest, complete the Wage Protest Form UB-217-C and save or print the document.
+To submit the form, along with supporting documentation:

 - Attach the completed form to an email addressed to [email protected]; or